Categories: General Date: Dec 31, 2017 Title: The Solemnity of Mary, the Holy Mother of God

 On January 1, the Church celebrates the Solemnity of Mary, the Holy Mother of God.
 This, the highest title of the Blessed Virgin Mary, was given to her at the Council of Ephesus in 431 A.D. and is the oldest feast of Mary celebrated by the Catholic Church.
 In the Canadian Church it is a Holy Day of Obligation, which means that Mass attendance is required.

 Also on this date, we celebrate the World Day of Peace.
 This observation was introduced by Pope Paul VI in 1967 and first observed on January 1, 1968.
 Each year the Pope issues a message for the World Day of Peace, which has a specific theme chosen by him.
-The theme of the message for this 50th World Day of Peace is Nonviolence: A Style of Politics for Peace.
+The theme of the message for this 510st World Day of Peace is Migrants and refugees: men and women in search of peace.

 MESSAGE OF HIS HOLINESS POPE

 1 JANUARY 2018